-Look at Yourself Before You Judge Others
+Think Before You Judge

 As life goes on, whether you’re sober or still suffering from your addiction, you will face different people from all walks of life.
 It is important to remember that each and every person is different, uniquely and wonderfully made, despite what their characteristics are.
-What one person is facing could seem easy to you, but it could be crushing the other person from the inside out.
+What 1 person is facing could seem easy to you, but it could be crushing the other person from the inside out.
 When thinking about different people, it is important to remember a few things before you judge.

 When listening to someone’s story, are you sitting there in judgment or are you sitting there actively listening?
 If you’re listening, are you listening to hear or listening to respond?
-Even through your judgement, what is your motive?
+Even through your judgment, what is your motive?
 What are the reasons behind your thoughts or response?
-Are you standing there judging the person or are you scared that you are going to say the wrong thing?
+Are you standing there judging the person, or are you scared that you are going to say the wrong thing?
 The old saying holds that you haven’t been in someone else’s shoes.
 Even if you have been through the exact same thing, due to the uniqueness and individuality of each person, it was not the same experience.
 The next time someone is standing in front of you telling you about their day, evaluate your motives or your purpose of being there.

 Addiction is one of the most misunderstood and misjudged issues.
 People who have never used do not understand the power of addiction, the power of filling a void, feeling like life will be okay.
-There’s judgement against those who are searching for love, for life, money, numbness, or maybe even ignorance.
+There’s judgment against those who are searching for love, for life, money, numbness, or maybe even ignorance.
 Yes, addiction is a selfish disease.
 However, it does not give anyone the right to judge or sit on their high horse of righteousness.
 Until a person has experienced such a low, depressed, lonely, and painful spot that nothing seems worthwhile, you have no right to judge their decisions.
 Even if you are an adult child of an alcoholic or a current child of an addicted parent, you may still not know what it is like.

 - Have you ever felt so sad, miserable, alone, or angry that you felt like ending your life?